javaee/jms-spec/pages/JMSContextScopeProposals2.md

 If you're looking for a use case which demonstrates the differences between [[JMSContextScopeProposals#Option_2|Option 2]] and [[JMSContextScopeProposals#Option_3|Option 3]], please look at [http://java.net/projects/jms-spec/pages/JMSContextScopeProposals2#Use_case_C._One_bean_which_calls_another_within_the_same_transaction use case C].

-Note that these use cases are not intended to demonstrate how <tt>@TransactionScoped</tt> beans behave in general.
-They are intended only to demonstrate how injected <tt>JMSContext</tt> objects behave.
+Note that these use cases are not intended to demonstrate how `@TransactionScoped` beans behave in general.
+They are intended only to demonstrate how injected `JMSContext` objects behave.

 After reading these, now read [[JMSContextScopeProposals3|Injection of JMSContext objects - Use Cases F-K (version 3)]]